 Everywhere you look these days, people are making, buying, and using beeswax food wraps.
-If the concept is new to you, a beeswax food wrap is a piece of beeswax-infused cotton fabric that is meant to be used in place of plastic or aluminum food wrap.
+If the concept is new to you, beeswax food wraps are pieces of beeswax-infused cotton fabric that can be used in place of plastic or aluminum food wrap.

-Since they are reusable, beeswax wraps are thought to be a sustainable alternative to all the single-use wraps that go into the landfill or the oceans.
+Since they are reusable, beeswax wraps present a sustainable alternative to all the single-use wraps that go into landfills or oceans.
 Like many other environmentally aware folks, I would love to reduce my plastic footprint.
 And since I have plenty of beeswax lying around with nothing to do, I decided to give it a try.

 A long way from perfect

 After using my beeswax wraps for a short while, I’ve concluded that they are much more than just a food covering.
 Instead, they are a lifestyle choice.
 Owning a beeswax food wrap is like raising a child; you must be prepared for sticky fingers, smears, odd odors, and a whole lot of maintenance.
 They are hard to clean — hot water is out of the question — and they don’t work for everything.
 In fact, nearly every time I go to cover something, the wraps don’t seem like the right choice.

 I made a chocolate cream pie for Christmas, light and ethereal, piled high with whipped cream.
 A heavy cotton wrap would have squished it into a s’more.
 A plate of holiday cookies loses its appeal under a dark wrap that hides the festive appearance.
 And in the fridge, you can’t see what’s in all those bowls and pans.
 I was opening and reopening so often I thought of not covering them at all.

 Still, the environment is important to me so I’m happy with using the wraps now and then for some things.
 If you think of them as an occasional use item instead of a daily staple, you will be happier.
 I think.

 Trying to simplify the process